 You know your site needs data-backed content creation, and you may have a general idea about the subject that content should address.
 While it’s natural to want to fill that void by creating new content immediately, if you want your audience to engage with your content, it’s imperative to deploy a data-backed approach to the creation process.

-A simple, three-step process will give you the data you need to make an informed decision about your content creation.
-Whether your audiences is your end consumer, the media, or both, breaking down the elements of the articles they already engage with gives you the ammunition you need to provide them with something they’ll actually love.
+A simple, three-step process will give you the data you need to make an informed decision about your data-backed content creation.
+Whether your audience is your end consumer, the media, or both, breaking down the elements of the articles they already engage with gives you the ammunition you need to provide them with something they’ll actually love.

 The three steps are simple: find existing articles that are relevant to your audience, use those articles to build a content inventory, and perform a basic content audit to gather insights.

 To start, you need to create a content inventory with the articles you’ll analyze.
 Based on the high-level topic you’re planning to cover in the to-be-created content, determine a few keywords or phrases to search for.

 Then, start a list of the sites that would typically write on this subject.
 You may already know the key players, but if it’s content for a client, you may need to research which outlets are the most influential to their audience.
 You can start by searching for your target keywords and phrases to see which outlets appear the highest, and/or the most often on the search engine results pages.
 If you have tools like Cision or Meltwater, you can easily identify outlets based on topics covered, and then sort by traffic to determine the most widely viewed outlets.

 Once you know the outlets, pull out the specific articles you’ll analyze.
 This is best done through a combination of tools and tactics, including but not limited to the following: